Management Statement of Case

 Management and the employee/their representative shall be given the opportunity to make a closing statement in support of their position, sometimes referred to as ‘summing up’.
 No new material is allowed to be presented at this point.
 The employee should always be given the opportunity to speak last.

-After both sides have presented their case the hearing will adjourn to allow the disciplinary panel to carefully consider all the points made by each side.
-Both management side and staff side should leave the room during any adjournments; only the disciplinary panel and the panel note taker should remain in the hearing room.
+After both sides have presented their case the hearing will adjourn to allow the Disciplinary Panel to carefully consider all the points made by each side.
+Both management side (Investigating Officer and Human Resources Representative) and staff side (Employee and representative) should leave the room during any adjournments; only the Disciplinary Panel and the panel note taker should remain in the hearing room.

 The key issues to consider when deciding on an appropriate outcome are: